Andfos/purine_jumpers/README.md

 ## Obtaining custom genomic regions
 In this section, we explain how one can obtain customized genomic regions for analysis with this package.
-We illustrate this with an example where we obtain the intergenic, nucleosome-bound, and highly-conserved region of the humand genome for downstream processing.
+We illustrate this with an example where we obtain the intergenic, nucleosome-bound, and highly-conserved region of the *hg19* human genome for downstream processing.

 1. Obtain a genome file and index file.
 For example, to obtain the *hg19* genome,